przemekgalazka/irmina/README.md

     static class ContextLoader extends IrminaContextLoader {
         @Override
         public void defineMocksAndSpies() {
-            // this will be injected as mock eventhoug its implementation is available in configuration define(Engine.class).annotated(Bmw.class).asMock();
+            // this will be injected as mock even though its implementation is available in configuration define(Engine.class).annotated(Bmw.class).asMock();
         }
     }